junyap95/Scrabble-bbk/README.md

 ## Overview

-This game takes inspiration from the board game Scrabble, although it has certain differences with the standard [Scrabble game](https://en.wikipedia.org/wiki/Scrabble).
-To reduce your workload, *SkraBBKle* has some simplification over Scrabble, but also some generalisations.
+This game takes inspiration from the board game Scrabble, although it has certain differences with the standard [Scrabble game](https://en.wikipedia.org/wiki/Scrabble). *SkraBBKle* has some simplification over Scrabble, but also some generalisations.
 The game will be played between a **Human player** and a **Computer player**.
 However, the board size will be `S x S`, where `S` is an integer number between `11` and `26`, instead of the usual `15 x 15`.
 (We only set the limit `26`  to avoid visualisation/printing problems for large boards.)

 The rules of SkraBBKle have been inspired by the ones available [here](https://www.hasbro.com/common/instruct/Scrabble_\(2003\).pdf) for the Scrabble game.